 Even in this internet age local newspapers are widely read, and writing to your local newspaper can be a good way of drawing their editors attention to an issue, and also of showing to other readers that there are many who still oppose Brexit.

-Letters to local newspapers need to be kept short – 200 words is the maximum allowed by most papers – be polite factual, and to be effective need to be sharply focused on one issue.
-There are some useful pointers here.
+Letters to local newspapers need to be kept short – 200 words is the maximum allowed by some papers – be polite factual, and to be effective need to be sharply focused on one issue.
+There are some useful pointers here and here is a letter from one of our members that was the featured letter in the Cambridge news on 24 May 2018.

 There are several newspapers in our region, but in Cambridge we have: